stridecolossus/JOVE/doc/blog/part 3 - cube demo/vertex.buffers.md

 	throw new RuntimeException("No memory type available for specified memory properties:" + props);
 }
 ```

+The process of selecting the appropriate memory type is:
+1. Walk the available memory types array for the physical device.
+2. Filter by index against the given `filter` bit-mask.
+3. Filter by the required memory types (specified in the builder for the vertex buffer).

+The _filter_ is a bit-mask of the available memory types corresponding to the `memoryTypeBits` field of the `VkMemoryRequirements` structure returned by Vulkan.

 We re-factor the memory properties accessor so that the data is cached locally: